 Q: I am a member of another cognitive science society - Does my organization have an official relationship with the Cognitive Science Society that will allow me to submit a member abstract, even though I am not a member of the Cognitive Science Society itself?

-A: Only members of the Cognitive Science Society itself may submit member abstracts.
-So you would need to join the Society in order to submit an abstract.
-As per the previous answer, if this conference is interesting to you, you may want to seriously consider joining the Society.
+A: For CogSci2012, special arrangements have been made between the Cognitive Science Society, International Cognitive Science Society and the Asia-Pacific local societies who join the International Association for Cognitive Science (IACS) to allow submission of member abstracts.
+If your local society belongs to IACS, you are eligible for this submission category.
+Otherwise, you would need to join the Cognitive Science Society in order to submit an abstract.
+If this conference is interesting to you, you may want to seriously consider joining the Cognitive Science Society.
 Other categories of submission are open to all.

 Q: I tried to sign up on the submission/reviewing web site with my Cognitive Science Society ID (or my ID from submitting/reviewing last year) and it didn't recognize me.
 What is going on?

 A: For security reasons, we use a separate login system on the conference web site than on the Society web site.
 This means you'll have to set up an account at the conference web site.
 It is a quick and relatively painless process.

 Q: I don't see a list of possible topics or areas on the web site.

 A: We have not included such a list because they can have a somewhat restrictive effect on what people believe they can submit.
 If you are not sure what kinds of topics are suitable for this conference, it may be useful to look at the proceedings of past conferences (or issues of the Society's journal, Cognitive Science).
 On-line proceedings from several prior conferences are available here.